South Africa Medal (1853): Campaigns

 The 1834–36 campaign began with a response to a Xhosa cattle raid when, on 11 December 1834, a Cape Government Commando party killed a chief of high rank.
 This incensed the Xhosa and an army of 10,000 men swept across the frontier into the Cape of Good Hope, pillaged and burned homesteads and killed all who resisted.
 In response, Boer commandos under Piet Retief, Burgher and Khoikhoi commandos and British Imperial troops which arrived via Algoa Bay launched a retaliatory campaign.

-The 1846–47 and 1851–53 campaigns were both fought against the Gaika tribe of Chief Mgolombane Sandile, who resented British land encroachments and had recently begun to receive fire-arms.
+The 1846–47 and 1851–53 campaigns were both fought against the Gaika tribe of King Sandile kaNgqika, who resented British land encroachments and had recently begun to receive fire-arms.

 On 26 February 1852 the troopship HMS Birkenhead struck a rock off what is now Gansbaai in the Western Cape while transporting reinforcing troops to Algoa Bay.
 The ship sank within 20 minutes and, since there were not enough serviceable lifeboats for all the passengers, the soldiers aboard stood fast rather than escape, allowing the women and children to reach the lifeboats in safety.
 Of the 639 persons on board, only 193 survived.
 A number of the survivors were soldiers who went on to serve in South Africa and receive this medal.

 In December 1852, a British force under Major-General Sir George Cathcart engaged in a punitive expedition against the Basuto of King Moshoeshoe I in an effort to recover stolen cattle.
 The expedition culminated in the Battle of Berea, the survivors of which received the South Africa Medal (which bore the date 1853) in 1855.